I teared up when the sonogram tech said the words.

 I’d heard Bible stories and songs about how God loved me, but it wasn’t tangible to me.
 I’d never felt it or experienced it, so I assumed it wasn’t real.

 Yes, God can redeem even the most broken story.
-He can turn ashes into beauty and a mess into a miracle.
+He can resurrect what was lost and given away, because he’s a gracious, merciful Father.

 But it affects me even now.
 It affects the relationship I have with my husband.
 It affects the way I look at other men.